n00bvn/n00bvn/README.md

 I do believe that dealing with real traffic and real online service is much more complicated than building a MVP.

-Currently, I'm focusing on Ruby, Python, React & Flutter.
+Currently, I'm focusing on Ruby, React & Flutter.
 I’d like to learn more about ML, AI & Web 3.0 in the future.

 Remotely working as a full-stack developer is truly my dream.